troylelandshields/hardconversations/README.md

 # Hard Conversations
-#### Generate a statically typed client from YAML to interface with ChatGPT for whatever problems you're trying to solve.
+#### Generate a strongly typed client from YAML to interface with ChatGPT for whatever problems you're trying to solve.
 ---

 ## Introduction